 And finally, how does this relate to my church’s current situation?
 It’s too long a story to relate here, but the short of it is a lot of people in our church have behaved badly for the last four or five years because of some leadership issues at the church.
 Many people left the church to attend other churches, and still others have stopped going to church at all.
 Recent events have drastically changed the leadership landscape at the church, and some people are starting to return.
 In talking with others who have stuck with the church through it all, there is a little underlying animosity towards those who are returning, and I’d be lying if I said there wasn’t some of that in me as well, but I wonder how much of that is from the elder brother in us, in me.

 Edit: Unfortunately, the devotional I mentioned above has disappeared from the net; the video is gone from Vimeo and the blog is completely gone, just an empty page in its place.
-That’s too bad.
-But I did find that Redeemer Presbyterian has Tim Keller’s Two Prodigals message available as an mp3 download or a CD you can order.
+For what it’s worth, here is another post from Tim Schraeder that I think is similar to what I mentioned earlier.
+I also stumbled across a page on Redeemer Presbyterian’s site where Tim Keller’s Two Prodigals message is available as an mp3 download or a CD you can order.
 Unfortunately (again) the message isn’t free; $2.50 for the download or $12 for the CD.
-My post may be a reasonable facsimile, but hearing it from Dr. Keller still may be worth the cost of admission.
+The title of the sermon differs a bit from the My post may be a reasonable facsimile, but hearing it from Dr. Keller still may be worth the cost of admission.